Flavorful Mexican Chili Lime Chicken in as little as 30 minutes. Bake, grill or fry and use in tacos, salads or fajitas year round.

 Bake, Grill or Fry

 I cook chili lime chicken using all methods depending on my life situation.
 Right now we do not have an outdoor grill because we moved.
-I cooked chicken on an indoor grill because it’s summer.
+I cooked chicken on an indoor grill because who doesn’t love grilled chicken in the summer.
 In winter, I would crave more baked or fried chicken.

 No matter how you cook your chili lime chicken, you have to let meat rest.
 Resting chicken means to cover a dish with cooked chicken with a tin foil, towel or silicone lid.
 Let it sit like that for 5-10 minutes.
 That allows juices to settle back in a meat.